FateMeetsLuck/dmildew/README.md

 ## Current Goals

 * Possibly support importing other scripts from a script.
-However, most host applications would probably prefer to do this with XML and their own solution.
-The `runFile` stdlib function exists but is not intended for production use and will be replaced.
+However, most host applications would probably prefer to do this with XML/JSON table of contents and their own solution.
+The `runFile` stdlib function exists but is not intended for production use and will be replaced or removed.
+* Optional possibly asynchronous file I/O library not loaded by the default library loading function due to security.
+This would be enabled in the REPL only by a specific option.
+* The Promise class for wrapping asynchronous APIs.
 * Bind native classes and functions with one line of code with mixins and template metaprogramming.
 Or write software that will analyze D source files and generate bindings.
 * Write a more complete and robust standard library for the scripting language.
 (In progress.)
 * Allow certain unicode characters as components of variable names.